 Beautiful things come together one stitch at a time

 Quilting and patchwork is not a hobby, it’s a way of life.
-To some of us, all aspects of quilting and patchwork doesn’t come easily.
-Over the last ten years, I have learnt many lessons and used many tools and gadgets.
+Over the last fifteen years, I have learnt many lessons and used many tools and gadgets.
 On this web site, I want to share the patterns, rulers and templates that have made my life a little easier.